 Anyone who knows me knows that I tend to jump around from topic to topic when I'm talking.
 Since I am writing to you, that shouldn't be too much of a problem!

-First, like I discussed above, make sure your child is getting his or her basic nutrititional needs met.
+First, like I discussed above, make sure your child is getting his or her basic nutritional needs met.
 You can do this by:

-Use MyFitnessPal.com (Free to use, not an affiliate link–not trying to get a sale here) or some other calorie/nutrient calculator to help.
+- Use MyFitnessPal.com or some other calorie/nutrient calculator to help.
 MyFitnessPal.com will make it much easier to see any major deficiencies (or excesses) in intake off the top.

 After you've done a 3-day diary for your children (and yourself, if you're feeling brave :D), The next is to recognize, and then to avoid (or minimize) synthetic (artificial) food additives that are detrimental to his or her (and your) health.

-I was going to cover both parts in this post, but I realize this post is getting way too long already.
-So, the rest of this initial step will be in part 2.
-In the meantime, there’s a bit of information in my post, “Artificial Additives and our Kid’s Health.”
+I was going to cover both parts in this post, but I realize this post is getting too long already. high-quality Omega-3 supplement.
+In the meantime, there's a bit of information in my post, “Artificial Additives and our Kid's Health.”

-So, in summary, record and review your children’s and your (whole family’s?) diets.
+So, in summary, record and review your children's and your (whole family's?) diets.
 Look for glaring deficiencies.
-Think about adding a multivitamin with iron (if not already taking) to your child’s diet.
-Talk to your doctor about having your child tested for iron and/or vitamin D deficiency, if you feel it’s a problem.
+Think about adding a multivitamin with iron (if not already taken) to your child's diet.
+Talk to your doctor about having your child tested for iron and/or vitamin D deficiency if you feel it's a problem.

 Ask your doctor to test for:

-In case you don’t already know this.
-Adobe Reader, which is free, allows you to type into the document.
+In case you don't already know this.
+Adobe Reader is free and allows you to type into the document.
 When you click “Fill and Sign,” it allows you to type on the lines.
 This is something I just recently discovered.